justnonamenoname/lifeticle/readme.txt

 Experimental methods

 Experimental methods for confirming the theory in the study of the brain:
-1) The streams for qualia must converge on a single particle using the method of qualia generation (the issue is discussed in the section on connection between qualia and the brain).
+1) The streams for qualia must converge on a single particle through the method of quantum entanglement
-2) The effect of the lifeticle and information about qualia on the brain.
+2) The effect of the lifeticle and information about qualia on the brain
-3) The lifeticle must not be replaced by something else throughout life.
-The theory is a direct consequence of the organism's structure.
+3) The lifeticle must not be replaced by something else throughout life The theory is a direct consequence of the organism's structure.
 In studying the brain, one must start from the principle of maximum divisibility, meaning that the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (the issue is discussed in the section on the necessity of a consciousness carrier in fundamentality).